tomas-sereikis/Pe/README.md

         // so we just add one more evaluation callback stack.evaluate(function (element) {
             // because this stack was defined later
-            // it will always be called then the previous jobs are finished
+            // it will always be called when the previous jobs are finished
-            // so this only will be called then element will have translation
+            // so this only will be called when element will have translation
             // so we can log element and its translation console.log(element, element.textContent);
         });